HoustonRuby/rails_girls/03_messages/01_what_should_we_be_able_to_do_with_a_chirp.md

 | `Chirp.where(parameters)` |           |
 | `Chirp.find_by(parameters)` |           .|

+> Talk through these different things with your coach.
+Ask your coach, what else [could we try](http://guides.rubyonrails.org/active_record_basics.html)?
+>
 > Note especially the differences between `find`, `where`, and `find_by`.

 ## Let's add pages for the things that we can do.